Skip to content

 “However, if you are on track, shifting focus to the upcoming quarter is easier.
 So, plan for the long-term, but remain flexible and ready to adjust your approach as needed.”

-Leaders need to be both visionary and practical.
+The must-have qualities of a team leader are vision and practicality.
 It’s a dual role: preparing for the future while effectively addressing today’s challenges.
 Finding this harmony solves immediate problems and builds the foundation for continuous success.

 8. Informed decision-making